opoupeney/dfd/source/devguide/ref-dfx-studio.rst

 .. image:: ../images/devguide/dfx-studio-hp-iconbar-left.png

-On the far left of the Icon Bar at the top of the page is the Home icon, the DreamFace logo and name *Studio* and highlighted in bright green is the current version of the platform.
+On the the left side of the Icon Bar at the top of the page is

+* the Home icon
+* the DreamFace logo
+* the application name *Studio* and
+* the current version of the DreamFace platform highlighted in bright green

+Clicking on the Home Icon will redisplay the the Application Platform Stats view or the initial view of the homepage.
+It’s a refresh of the canvas to go back to the initial view and redisplays application stats for all applications.
+It is very helpful when moving between apps and editing components.

-Clicking on the current version will display Release Notes in the canvas area.
+Clicking on the bright green current version will display the Release Notes in the canvas area.

 .. image:: ../images/devguide/dfx-studio-hp-rnotes.png
+   :width: 400px

 |

-**Tenant ID**

-On the right hand side of the iconbar is the ID of the your cloud tenant, a help icon and a *Sign Out* icon.
+**Tenant ID, Help Menu and Sign Out**

 .. image:: ../images/devguide/dfx-studio-hp-iconbar-rt.png

-The tenant ID is a unique ID provided by Bluemix.
-The tenant is a
+On the right hand side of the iconbar is

+* the ID of the your cloud tenant
+* a *Help* icon in the form of a bouy and
+* a *Sign Out* icon.

+The tenant ID can be a name if you create the tenant yourself or on Bluemix, a unique ID assigned by Bluemix to designate your unique tenant in the cloud.
+This tenant holds all of the your application settings, applications, application components and application builds.
+On Bluemix you may have noticed that you didn’t install anything when creating your DreamFace service.
+All development is cloud-based, so no installs are required, just create your tenant and start building your applications.

 The help menu offers several options for getting help.